rust-lang/rfcs/text/3268-repr-scalable.md

 Within Rust some of the requirements on a SIMD type would need to be relaxed when the scalable attribute is applied, for instance, currently the type can't be a ZST this check would need to be conditioned on the scalable attribute not being present, and a check to ensure a scalable vector is a ZST should be added.
-Additionally scalable vector types shouldn't be allowed to be stored in a structure, as the layout of that structure wouldn't be known.
 Aside from that check, all other SIMD checks should be valid to do with what the type can contain.

 This should have minimal impact with other language features, to the same extent that the `repr(simd)` has.

 As mentioned previously `vscale` is a runtime constant.
-With SVE the vector length can be changed at runtime (e.g. by a [prctl()](https://www.kernel.org/doc/Documentation/arm64/sve.txt) call in Linux), but Rust would consider this undefined behaviour.
+With SVE the vector length can be changed at runtime (e.g. by a [prctl()](https://www.kernel.org/doc/Documentation/arm64/sve.txt) call in Linux).
+However, since this would require a change to `vscale`, this is considered undefined behaviour in Rust.
 This is consistent with C and C++ implementations.

 # Drawbacks
 [drawbacks]: #drawbacks